|« PreviousNext »|

 6D.
 Each input byte must be represented as exactly two hexadecimal

-To show you how to construct the canonical form of an HTTP or HTTPS request, let's use the following sample request:
+To show you how to construct the canonical form of an HTTP or HTTPS request, let's use the following sample request.
+This is what a request might look like as it is sent from the browser to AWS, except that this example does not include the signing information yet.

 POST http://iam.amazonaws.com/ HTTP/1.1 host: iam.amazonaws.com Content-type: application/x-www-form-urlencoded; charset=utf-8 x-amz-date: 20110909T233600Z Action=ListUsers&Version=2010-05-08